 Do you spend weeks each spring eagerly anticipating your income tax refund?
 When the money finally comes in, is it gone tomorrow?
 You’re not alone.
 Many consumers view tax refunds as unplanned bonuses, but it makes more sense to plan for that new chunk of change so it doesn’t go to waste.

 Whether or not you are in need of debt relief, a tax refund provides the opportunity to improve your financial situation.
-The BBB recommends the following tips to tax refund recipients:
+BBB and Clear Point Credit Counseling Solutions recommend the following tips to tax refund recipients:

 Pay down your debt.
 Refund checks usually arrive when many consumers are still struggling with holiday bills.
 Use your refund for some much needed debt relief: pay off your credit card.
 If you have an outstanding balance on more than one credit card, you can either try to pay off the lowest balance card first (good for motivation) or direct the funds toward the card carrying the highest interest rate (wiser from financial perspective).
 Or, apply your refund toward other debts, like a car loan or a home equity loan.